 • Identifying/introducing proven technologies in use to address flaring and monetize gas at the wellhead

-Information gathered throughout this project will result in an updated White Paper discussing cost-effective flare mitigation technologies, barriers for adaptation and other issues associated with flaring.
-This information will then be distributed through printed and electronic media for all stakeholders.
+Information gathered throughout this project contributed to the updated White Paper discussing cost-effective flare mitigation technologies, barriers for adaptation and other issues associated with flaring.
+This report is available for download at the links below: